 Do I need a Wireless Repeater?

-A wireless repeater is useful if some of your devices in your home or office cannot access your existing wireless network due to low or no signal (in the home, for example, it is common for wireless connectivity to be low in the basement or patio).
+A wireless repeater is useful if some of your devices in your home or office cannot access your existing wireless network due to low or no signal (in a house, for example, it is common for wireless connectivity to be low in the basement or patio).
 A wireless repeater placed somewhere in between the router and the area lacking coverage will seamlessly link any devices in the new area to the rest of the network.

 What to look for in a Wireless Repeater

 Some important features to consider when shopping for a wireless repeater are compatibility, range and ease of setup: